 The App: You might think that a smartphone app is not an essential item.
 You might think that all the way until your start to use Photographers Ephemeris.
 This amazing little app will allow you to pinpoint your shooting location on a map and then will show you the path of the sun and the moon across that location for any given time.
 It shows the sunrise, sunset and even if nearby mountains will be obscuring the light in a certain direction.
 It is available for IOS and Android and is an invaluable addition to any landscape photographer’s kit.

-Why would you not get this app? by See-ming Lee 李思明 SML, on Flickr
+See-ming Lee 李思明 SML, on Flickr

 A Spirit Level: Although your super lightweight and expensive carbon fibre tripod may have a built in spirit level, for the ultimate in perfectly horizontal horizons invest in a dedicated photographer’s spirit level.
 This little device plugs into your camera’s hotshoe and will allow you to check the position of your camera in all three planes – useful for a single landscape shot, vital if your are doing a multi image panoramic.
 With prices from a few dollars, there is no reason not to have one.

-Small, cheap, essential by [puamelia], on Flickr
+[puamelia], on Flickr

 Square Filters: We all need filters at some stage, but for the landscape photographer in particular they are essential.
 The best laid plans of mice and men are often thwarted by mother nature, a bland sky or sunlight reflecting off of a lake, these are all little things nature can throw at us.
 Filters help us overcome these issues but round, screw in filters are cumbersome and difficult to screw on and off, when it's minus 10 and your hands are freezing.
 A square filter system is a must for landscape photography.
 Not only is it much easier to put the filters in or out, but filters like graduated neutral densities are much easier to position and of course stacking filters is a much more viable proposition with the reduced possibilities of vignetting.
 If you are on a budget, you can look at the Cokin P filter system but for the very best in quality, Lee Filters are regarded as the landscape photographer's perfect companion.
 Filters that would be considered vital are polarizers, neutral density and graduated neutral density.

-Filters let you get shots like this by Jonathan Combe, on Flickr
+Jonathan Combe, on Flickr

 The Remote: If you are shooting a small aperture then your shutter speed may be quite low.
 Even mounted on the sturdiest of tripods the act of touching the shutter button can induce camera shake and reduce image quality.
 The simple solution is to use the self timer on the camera but a more elegant and controllable option is to use a camera remote control.
 These devices can range from simple fire the shutter devices to all singing all dancing digital wonders that allow you complete control over exposure including setting a bulb time.
 Whilst the camera manufactures all sell remotes for their models, third party camera remotes are often cheaper whilst maintaining all the important functions.

-Step away by Keith Williamson, on Flickr
+Keith Williamson, on Flickr

 So there you have it, five diverse and varied pieces of equipment each of which in its own way can make your next landscape shoot go much smoother.